 - Resetting the product to factory default settings.
-See . - Ensuring the camera is level.
+See Reset to factory default settings on page 69. - Ensuring the camera is level.
 Press the button for not more than two seconds to start the leveling assistant and press again to stop.
-The buzzer signal (see) assist leveling of the camera.
+The buzzer signal (see page 61) assist leveling of the camera.
 The camera is level when the buzzer beeps continuously.